Reading travel guide

 Renting a car in Reading

-Expect to pay $7.08 per gallon in Reading (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between $84.94 and $113.26.
-Intermediate (Skoda Octavia Combi or similar) is the most popular car type to rent in Reading, while also 74% cheaper than other types, on average.
+Expect to pay $7.19 per gallon in Reading (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between $86.31 and $115.08.
+The most frequently booked car type in Reading is Intermediate (Nissan Qashqai or similar).
+If you’re looking to save money, though, keep in mind that Mini rental cars (Class Mini Car or similar) are, on average, 75% cheaper than other rental car types in the city.

-Expect to pay $7.08 per gallon in Reading (average price from the past 30 days).
-Depending on the size of your rental car, filling up the tank will cost between $84.94 and $113.26.
-Intermediate (Skoda Octavia Combi or similar) is the most popular car type to rent in Reading, while also 74% cheaper than other types, on average.
+Expect to pay $7.19 per gallon in Reading (average price from the past 30 days).
+Depending on the size of your rental car, filling up the tank will cost between $86.31 and $115.08.
+The most frequently booked car type in Reading is Intermediate (Nissan Qashqai or similar).
+If you’re looking to save money, though, keep in mind that Mini rental cars (Class Mini Car or similar) are, on average, 75% cheaper than other rental car types in the city.

 Car rental agencies in Reading